hashkat/hashkat/docs/installation.md

     `run.sh`

     to run it in this directory or any other directory that contains *INFILE.yaml* within it if you completed steps 13 - 19.

+ 1. Once you have run ***#k@*** properly, remove all the network save and analysis files created from this simulation by typing in the following commands:

+    `rm DATA_vs_TIME`

+    `rm INFILE.yaml-generated`

+    `rm network_state.dat`

+    `rm -r output`

+1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
+To install gnuplot, type in the command:

+    `sudo apt-get install gnuplot -x11`

 1. It is also recommended to download and install ['Gephi'](http://gephi.github.io/) from their website to use for visualizations of collected data.